 Convert the campus fleet to renewable fuels by FY25.

-Reduce single-occupancy-vehicle mode-share to 45% by FY20, 40% by FY25, and 35% by FY30 for faculty and staff.
+Reduce single-occupancy-vehicle mode shift to 45% by FY20, 40% by FY25, and 35% by FY30 for faculty and staff.

 Implement the Campus Bike Plan on the schedule noted in that plan.
 Notable deadlines include full implementation of new bikeway facilities by FY25, bike parking within 150 feet of every building in the core of campus by FY20, and bike rentals by FY20.